AjayKMehta/setup-machine/README.md

 ### Regular installation steps

-1. If you wish to specify installation root directory for **ghcup**, you can set `$GHCUP_INSTALL_BASE_PREFIX` (user-level environment variable).
+1. If you wish to specify the installation root directory for **ghcup**, you can set `$GHCUP_INSTALL_BASE_PREFIX` (user-level environment variable).
 If not set, you can pass install directory choice to the install script or the script will prompt you if it doesn't find a drive with > 5 GB free space to install on.
     <br>
-   > :bulb: Whichever value you use will be set up by script as `$GHCUP_INSTALL_BASE_PREFIX`.
+   > :bulb: Whichever value you use will be set by the script as `$GHCUP_INSTALL_BASE_PREFIX`.
 1. Download install script:

     ```powershell